volkamerlab/KinFragLib/data/fragment_library/README.md

 Each ligand contains the following information:

 - `kinase`, `family`, and `group`:
-*Kinase* name, *family* and *group* of the kinase that the ligand was co-crystallized with
+*Kinase* name, *family* and *group* of the kinase that the ligand was co-crystallized with.
 - `complex_pdb`, `ligand_pdb`, `alt`, and `chain`:
-*PDB complex* and *ligand ID*, *alternate model* and *chain* for the KLIFS structure that the ligand was co-crystallized with
+*PDB complex* and *ligand ID*, *alternate model* and *chain* for the KLIFS structure that the ligand was co-crystallized with.
 - `subpocket`:
-Subpockets that the ligand occupies
+Subpockets that the ligand occupies.
 - `ac_helix`:
-aC-helix conformation for the KLIFS structure that the ligand was co-crystallized with
+aC-helix conformation for the KLIFS structure that the ligand was co-crystallized with.
 - `smiles`:
-Ligand's SMILES string
+Ligand's SMILES string.

 Please refer to `notebooks/2_1_fragment_analysis_original_ligands.ipynb` where this data is generated.